 Restaurante Franja Estadio

-Right next to the stadium is a nice Spanish restaurant, perfect for tapas or a more extensive meal: Restaurante Franja Estadio.
-It's very good that they are there, because in the direct surrounding of Estadio Manuel Martínez Valero isn't much more going on.
-The stadium is on the eastern edge of Elche, on a mostly empty plain area, with a lot of parking space.
-Beneath the stands you have the small cafés La Trobada and La Fábrica de Hielo, but that's all.
-There are plans to change that, in the future there should rise a big shopping mall and a cinema right next to the stadium.
+Right next to the stadium, you will find a nice Spanish restaurant, perfect for tapas or a more extensive meal: Restaurante Franja Estadio.
+They are a real blessing because there is not much going on in the direct surrounding of Estadio Manuel Martínez Valero.
+The stadium is on the eastern edge of Elche, on a mostly empty plain area with many parking lots.
+Beneath the stands, you have the small cafés La Trobada and La Fábrica de Hielo, but that's all.
+However, in the future, there are plans to build a big shopping mall and cinema right next to the stadium.

 Punto Penalti